 Exhibitions include photos from the restoration of this site and some others in the area.
 The monastery was actually abandoned in the late 18th century and was not restored until recently.
 The site also functions as a community center offering classes and workshops to area residents.

-Also on the grounds are two cemeteries and extensive gardens.
+Also on the grounds are two cemeteries and extensive historical gardens.

 The monastery is just north of the Culhuacan Metro station and the local market.